yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Newcomer [Emma](https://github.com/GayPotatoEmma) {{< gh-hovercard "12560" "implemented basic support for the game dashboard" >}} feature found on Pixel devices.
 Thank you!

-Resident AMD tester [Moonlacer](https://github.com/Moonlacer) noticed that Samsung mobile devices with the new RDNA-based Xclipse GPUs had the {{< gh-hovercard "6900" "same wireframe issues in various Pokémon games">}}, that plague the PC AMD Vulkan drivers.
+Resident AMD tester [Moonlacer](https://github.com/Moonlacer) noticed that Samsung mobile devices with the new RDNA-based Xclipse GPUs had the {{< gh-hovercard "6900" "same wireframe issues in various Pokémon games,">}} that plague the PC AMD Vulkan drivers.
-With some help from [byte[]](https://github.com/liamwhite) {{< gh-hovercard "12885" "a fix for these Xclipse GPU drivers was implemented" >}} by considering these devices as AMD, gaining access to the same old workarounds Radeon cards benefit from.
+With some help from [byte[]](https://github.com/liamwhite), {{< gh-hovercard "12885" "a fix for these Xclipse GPU drivers was implemented" >}} by considering these devices as AMD, gaining access to the same old workarounds Radeon cards benefit from.
 Thanks to user `no.kola` on discord for testing these!

 Xclipse moment #1.
 We have some bad news for Xclipse users we’ll discuss in the hardware section.

 ## Miscellaneous changes

-One notable standing issue with yuzu is profile corruption, when after a badly-timed crash, the emulator creates a new profile and leaves all user data in the old one, forcing the user to manually move their saves back to the fresh current profile.
+One notable standing issue with yuzu is profile corruption, when after a badly-timed crash, the emulator creates a new profile and leaves all user data in the old one, forcing the user to manually move their saves back to the newly created active profile.
 Thankfully, german77 {{< gh-hovercard "12665" "fixes user profile corruption" >}} issues by only saving profile data when contents change.

 While NCE has been with us for some time now, that doesn’t mean it’s entirely stable yet.